Arizona Trade Name: Everything You Need To Know

 - Part one is where you specify your trade name, the exact type of trademark ownership, as well as the registration number

 - Part two contains the information of the person listed as the owner of the trademark

 - Part three is where the applicant's signature is located.

 Before sending the application, a $10 renewal fee must be paid.
 You don't need to take a trip to have your trade name renewed.
 All you have to do is send both the $10 payment and the completed application to the Arizona Secretary of State, specifying that the letter is addressed to the Business Services Trade Name Division.
 The address is 1700 W. Washington Street, 7th Fl., Phoenix, AZ 85007-2888.

 If you need help with registering an Arizona trade name, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.